filecoin-project/devgrants/rfps/hedera-and-filecoin.md

+NOTE (09/20/2021): The following RFP has now been closed.
+If you wish to apply for a Grant to fund your work, please apply instead under the [Filecoin Grant Program](https://github.com/filecoin-project/devgrants).
+There are a variety of grants to fulfil the development stage you are at.

 # Hedera x Filecoin

 This is a Request for Proposals for projects that combine Hedera’s efficient, flexible public ledger technology with Filecoin’s large-scale verifiable storage capabilities.